h-projects/gasbot/docs/README.md

 By default, it removes standalone G, but by usinq `h!detector` this can be chanqed to one of these options:

 ### Low
-Lowest option, deletes a messaqe if it only consists of G. Detects `g` but not `test g test`
+Lowest option, deletes a messaqe if it only consists of G. Detects `g` but not `test g test`.
+This is not recommended.

 ### Medium
 Default option, only detects G if it's outside words.
 Detects `test g test` but not `germany`.
 Recommended option